Is the Afterpay Touch Group Ltd (ASX: APT) share price a buy?

 *Extreme Opportunities returns as of June 5th 2020

-Motley Fool contributor Tristan Harrison has no position in any of the stocks mentioned.
-The Motley Fool Australia owns shares of AFTERPAY T FPO.
+Tristan Harrison has no position in any of the stocks mentioned.
+The Motley Fool Australia's parent company Motley Fool Holdings Inc. owns shares of AFTERPAY T FPO.
+The Motley Fool Australia has no position in any of the stocks mentioned.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Scott Phillips.

 - I think the Rural Funds share price is a buy after insider buying – July 7, 2020 2:47pm

 - 3 ASX dividend shares to grow and diversify your income – July 7, 2020 9:31am

 - Have $10,000 to invest?
 I’d pick these ASX shares – July 6, 2020 5:45pm